pareto-xyz/tutela-app/README.md

 #### Tornado Cash Pools Synchronous Tx Heuristic

-If a deposit transaction and a withdrawal transaction to a specific Tornado Cash pool share the same wallet address, then this address is now compromised, and should not add to the anonymity of future Tornado Cash transactions for that pool.
+If a deposit transaction and a withdrawal transaction to a specific Tornado Cash pool share the same wallet address, then we assume the address is compromised (e.g. they may be a yield miner who does not care about anonymity), and should not add to the anonymity of future Tornado Cash transactions for that pool.

 ### We Need Your Help!